Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Data analysis

 The result of reconstructions from a set of simulated neutrinos after application of all reconstruction quality criteria is shown in Figure \ref{fig_anglePrecisionSim}.
-While for the azimuth reconstruction a precision of better than $\unit{2}{\degree}$ can be achieved, the zenith reconstruction is significantly degraded by surface reflections and ray-tracing effects.
-About $30\%$ of the events show behavior which causes the here described reconstruction to fail by several degrees in zenith angle.
-This causes an efficiency loss due to application of our angular cuts on radio waves coming from the surface, which is, however, not dramatic and only of roughly $6\%$.
+While for the azimuth reconstruction a precision of better than $\unit{2}{\degree}$ ($\unit{0.3}{\degree}$ when excluding the tails) can be achieved, the zenith reconstruction is significantly degraded by surface reflections and ray-tracing effects.
+About $30\%$ of the events show behavior which causes the reconstruction to miss by several degrees in zenith angle.
+This causes an efficiency loss of roughly $6\%$ due to application of our angular cuts on radio waves coming from the surface, which is not dramatic.

 Figure \ref{fig_deepPulserReco} shows the reconstruction of two pulsers deployed at a depth of $\unit{1450}{\meter}$ in the ice on IceCube strings 1 and 22 deployed in the final season of IceCube construction.
 Their distance to the ARA stations is roughly $\unit{4000}{\meter}$.
 These pulsers are therefore our most neutrino-like calibration tool.
-The plots show that both pulsers can be reconstructed with a good precision by both stations.
-In addition to the roof pulser, this is another external source which confirms that the reconstruction algorithms work properly for neutrinos.
+The plots show that both pulsers can be reconstructed with good precision by both stations.
+In addition to the roof pulser, this is another external source which confirms that the reconstruction algorithms should work properly for neutrinos.